nrw-digital/week-notes/en/updates/_posts/2024-11-22-week-notes.md

 ## This week’s myths to bust

 This week’s digital team inbox has underlined the fact that there are still myths to bust about how we work.
-Here are just five.
+Here are five.

 **Myth 1: We’re a team of website publishers**